-Method Instructions By wire You may purchase shares of the Fund by wiring money from your bank account to your Fund account.
+Method Instructions By check (existing account) (1) For existing accounts, fill out and return to the applicable Fund, at the address noted below, (2) the additional investment stub included in your account statement, or send a letter of instruction, including the applicable Fund name and account number, with a check made payable to "NexPoint Funds I - (Fund Name)."
+All purchases must be in U.S. Dollars and must be drawn on a U.S. bank.
+NexPoint Funds I does not accept cash, U.S. savings bonds, traveler's checks, money orders, California warrant checks, starter checks, third-party checks, or credit card courtesy checks.
+Checks dated six months old or older and post-dated checks will not be accepted.
+By exchange You or your Financial Advisor may acquire shares of a Fund for your account by exchanging shares you own in certain other funds advised by NexPoint for shares of the same class of a Fund, subject to the conditions described in "Exchange of Shares" below.
+In addition, you or your Financial Advisor may exchange shares of a class of a Fund you own for shares of a different class of the same Fund, subject to the conditions described in "Exchange of Shares" below.
+To exchange, send written instructions to the applicable Fund, at the address noted below (2) or call 1-877-665-1287.
+By wire You may purchase shares of a Fund by wiring money from your bank account to your Fund account.
 Prior to sending wire transfers, please contact Shareholder Services at 1-877-665-1287 for specific wiring instructions and to facilitate prompt and accurate credit upon receipt of your wire.
-You can also find the specific wiring instructions at http://highlandfunds.com/ literature/#forms and To receive the current trading day's price, your wire, along with a valid account number, must be received in your Fund account prior to the close of regular trading on the NYSE, usually 4:00 p.m., Eastern time.
-If your initial purchase of shares is by wire, you must first complete a new account application and promptly mail it to Highland Funds I - NexPoint Event Driven Fund, at the address noted below.
+You can also find the specific wiring instructions at http:// nexpointassetmgmt.com//resources/#forms.
+To receive the current trading day's price, your wire, along with a valid account number, must be received in your Fund account prior to the close of regular trading on the NYSE, usually 4:00 p.m., Eastern time.
+If your initial purchase of shares is by wire, you must first complete a new account application and promptly mail it to NexPoint Funds I - (Fund Name), at the address noted below.
 (2) After completing a new account application, please call 1-877-665-1287 to obtain your account number.
 Please include your account number on the wire.
-By electronic funds transfer via an automated clearing house ("ACH") transaction (1) You may purchase shares of the Fund by electronically transferring money from your bank account to your Fund account by calling 1-877-665-1287.
-An electronic funds transfer ma take up to two business days to settle and be considered in good order.
+By electronic funds transfer via an automated clearing house ("ACH") transaction (1) You may purchase shares of a Fund by electronically transferring money from your bank account to your Fund account by calling 1-877- 665-1287.
+An electronic funds transfer may take up to two business days to settle and be considered in good order.
 You must set up this feature prior to your telephone request.
 Be sure to complete the appropriate section of the application.
-Automatic investment plan You may make monthly or quarterly investments automatically from your bank account to your Fund account.
-You may select a pre-authorized amount to be sent via electronic funds transfer.
-For this feature, please call the Fund at 1-877-665-1287 or visit the Fund's websites, (http://highlandfunds.com/literature/#forms and), where you may obtain a copy of the "Account Options Form."